pam-exchange/SymantecPAM-PostgreSQL/README.md

 # SymantecPAM-PostgreSQL
-Symantec PAM connector to verify/update accounts in a PostgreSQL databasse
+Symantec PAM connector to verify/update accounts in a PostgreSQL database